AmitBytesSage/Linear-Regression-Bike-Sharing-Assignment/README.md

 # Bike Sharing Assignment
 > This assignment is a programming assignment wherein you have to build a multiple linear regression model for the prediction of demand for shared bikes.
-You will need to submit a Jupyter notebook for the same.

 ## Table of Contents